rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 OPTIONAL

 Update an existing Payment Method using this API.
-Make sure you update the environment variables.
+Make sure you update the request body:

-1. cardNumber with `token` value which you received in `openPaymentTokenExchange`
+1. Set `cardNumber` to be the value in the `token` property you received from the response body to `openPaymentTokenExchange`
-2. cardNumberMasked with `pan` which you received in `openPaymentTokenExchange`
+2. Set `cardNumberMasked` to be the value in the `pan` property you received from the response body to `openPaymentTokenExchange`
-3. Expiration Date
+3. Set `expirationDate` to be some time in the future
-4. `citId` is an id which is usually sent by PSP into OPERA through OPI.
+4. Set `citId`.  citId is an id which is usually sent by PSP into OPERA through OPI.
 This is not visible anywhere in OPERA Cloud UI.
 It is saved in the OPERA database only.
 For testing you can use any value as there is no validation.

 And any other value which you changed.